Physical Zero-Knowledge Proof for Ripple Effect: Introduction

 \subsection{Our Contribution}

-In this paper, we propose a physical protocol of zero-knowledge proof with perfect completeness and perfect soundness properties for Ripple Effect puzzle using a deck of cards.
+In this paper, we develop a physical ZKP with perfect completeness and perfect soundness properties for Ripple Effect puzzle using a deck of cards.
 More importantly, we extend the set of functions that are known to be physically verifiable.
-In particular, we develop a protocol that, given a secret number $x$ and a list of numbers, verifies that $x$ does not appear among the first $x$ numbers in the list without revealing $x$ or any number in the list.
+In particular, we develop a physical protocol that, given a secret number $x$ and a list of numbers, verifies that $x$ does not appear among the first $x$ numbers in the list without revealing $x$ or any number in the list.

-Unlike the functions verified by many protocols in previous work, the function our protocol has to verify uses the mathematical meaning of the numbers in the sense of cardinality; it uses the value of $x$ to determine how many elements in the list the condition is imposed on.
-Therefore, this function is significantly harder to verify \textit{without revealing $x$}, and thus we consider this result to be an important step in developing protocols of zero-knowledge proof.
+Unlike the functions verified by many protocols in previous work (see the full analysis in Section \ref{analysis}), the function our protocol has to verify uses cardinal numbers as private information; it uses the secret value $x$ to determine how many elements in the list the condition is imposed on.
+Therefore, this function is significantly harder to verify \textit{without revealing $x$}, and thus requires novel techniques not used before in other protocols.
+We consider this result to be an important step in card-based cryptography.